OCA/server-tools/attachment_delete_restrict/readme/CONFIGURE.md

 - Default : Use global configuration
 - Owner : Owner and admins only
 - Custom : Certain groups or users per related model.
-- Owner + Strict : Owner, admins and Certain groups or users per related model.
+- Owner + Custom : Owner, admins and Certain groups or users per related model.
 - None : all users can delete them

-Only Owner and Custom + Strict need specific configuration on models.
+Only Custom and Owner + Custom need specific configuration on models.

-## For Custom and Owner + Strict levels:
+## For Custom and Owner + Custom levels:

 1. Go to *Settings \> Technical \> Database Structure \> Models*.
 2. Open a model for which attachment deletion should be restricted.